isamadrid90/modern-testing-tale-example/REVIEW_TEST.md

 Specific - Yes
 Predict production - No, they are better than the previous tests but not all the options are covered Inspiring - Not really

+The approach to improve those tests was trying to obtain all the responses from the AI Assistant.
+It became tedious and quite boring
+The immediate test result was better than the previous, but it's still not covering all the cases and the tests was worst that the first time